 Anyone who has volunteered in Africa will probably tell you that the biggest impact their project had was not on the community but on themselves.
 Spending time immersed in another culture will change the way you look at life and is part of the appeal of volunteering.
 Before you decide to volunteer in Africa you may be interested to learn what the typical experiences are of people already in the field.
 Later, we'll look at a selection of volunteer stories and experiences from Africa.

 Q39 There are many volunteers and travellers who keep online diaries of their experiences.
 These contain some excellent tips about working, travelling and living in Africa.
 Before that, just a quick word about work permits in Africa.
 Many people who travel around Africa may wish to stay and work.

 Q40 But just as in Europe or in the US, every African country will require you to get an official work permit.
 In most cases these laws exist to stop foreigners getting jobs that local people may be qualified for.
-Unemployment is bad enough Access https://ieltsonlinetests.com for more practices throughout Africa so don't take a job that a local person could do.
-Now, let's look at a few people's experiences...
+Unemployment is bad enough throughout Africa SO don't take а job that а local person could do.
+Now, let's look at a few people's experience es